 Hunter orange is not required on WMA or Corps of Engineers tracts designated archery-only, unless otherwise indicated.

 Legal hours for hunting are 30 minutes before sunrise until 30 minutes after sunset, except that alligators, raccoons, opossums, foxes, coyotes, bobcats and feral hogs may be hunted at night.
 Any light used to hunt raccoons, opossums, foxes, bobcats or feral hogs shall be carried on the person of a hunter, affixed to a helmet or hat worn by a hunter, or be part of a belt system worn by a hunter.
 There is no voltage restriction on such lights.
-Legal hours for migratory bird hunting conform to federal regulations (see General WMA Regulations).
+Legal hours for migratory bird hunting conform to federal regulations.

 Hunting for all species of wildlife is prohibited on that portion of Morgan Falls Lake (Bull Sluice) lying within Fulton Co. and in Willeo Creek.
 Counties or parts of counties not specifically open by law or regulation are closed to hunting.
 Counties open for hunting do not include lands lying within WMAs, PFAs, State Parks, or other State/Federal lands except when such lands are specifically opened.

 It is unlawful to take nongame wildlife except fiddler crabs, coyotes, armadillos, groundhogs, beavers, starlings, English sparrows, pigeons, and venomous snakes.
-Additionally, rats, mice, frogs, spring lizards, freshwater crayfish, freshwater turtles, and freshwater mussels may be taken except for species on Georgia’s Protected Species List.
+Additionally, rats, mice, frogs, spring lizards, freshwater crayfish, and freshwater mussels may be taken except for species on Georgia’s Protected Species List.
+No more than 10 freshwater turtles may be possessed without a commercial turtle permit (contact the Special Permit Unit at (770) 761-3044 to apply for permit).
 The taking of freshwater mussels requires a Fishing License or Commercial Fishing License.
 For more information on the commercial taking of freshwater mussels, consult your local state fisheries office or visit gofishgeorgia.com.